meancode/mt-plugin-anythingslider/README.md

 * TemplateInstaller - Required to easily install all AnythingSlider templates and widgets.
 If you have TemplateInstaller installed, navigate to `TemplateInstaller/template_sets` and copy the `anythingslider` template set to the same folder on your server.

 * AnythingSliderSettings - Required as this plugin controls all the options of the AnythingSlider jQuery script.

-* AnythingSlider - Required as this plugin allows you to change panel options for images and entries, it also includes the jQuery scripts and default images used by the plugin.

 # Movable Type Plugin Overview